 It is by faith that our their sins have been paid for through the work of Christ on the cross.
-This will produce good works as evidence of a true conversion.
+This will produce good works (known as the fruits of the Spirit) as evidence of a true conversion.

 Those are the reasons Jesus died on the cross.
 Next I would like to look at what the scriptures mean when it says to "Take up your cross and follow me".